ALehav1/Ai4_Roundtable_Co-Facilitator_Agent/README.md

 - **Review key findings** and strategic recommendations
 - **Export results** as PDF (professional) or CSV (analysis)
 - **Save session** for later reference

 ---

+## 📋 **Template Creation System** (Feature-Flagged)

+### **Overview**
+The Template Creation System allows you to save and reuse session configurations for recurring meetings.
+This feature is currently behind a feature flag and can be enabled in `src/config/feature-flags.ts`.

+### **Features**
+- **Save Templates**: Capture current session configuration including topic, facilitator, and questions
+- **Load Templates**: Quickly start new sessions with pre-configured settings
+- **Manage Templates**: View, load, and delete saved templates through a modal interface
+- **Persistent Storage**: Templates are saved in browser localStorage for easy access

+### **How to Enable**
+1. Open `src/config/feature-flags.ts`
+2. Set `TEMPLATE_CREATION: true`
+3. Restart the development server
+4. Template buttons will appear in the session interface

+### **Using Templates**

+#### **Saving a Template**
+1. Configure your session with desired settings
+2. Click "Save as Template" button
+3. Enter a descriptive template name
+4. Template is saved to localStorage

+#### **Loading a Template**
+1. Click "Load Template" button
+2. Select from available templates in the modal
+3. Session configuration is automatically populated
+4. Modify as needed before starting the session

+#### **Managing Templates**
+- View all saved templates in the Template Modal
+- Delete unwanted templates with the delete button
+- Templates persist across browser sessions

+### **Template Structure**
+Templates save the following information:
+- Session topic and description
+- Facilitator name and role
+- Complete question set (if customized)
+- Creation timestamp
+- Template metadata

+### **Technical Details**
+- Templates stored in localStorage under `roundtable_templates` key
+- Maximum 50 templates can be saved
+- Each template includes version information for compatibility
+- Feature flag ensures safe rollout without affecting existing functionality

+---